 Peritonitis indicates inflammation of the peritoneal layer in the abdominal cavity that arises when local mediator cascades are activated by different factors.
-Depending on the pathogenesis, it can be classified into three types: primary, secondary or tertiary peritonitis – each of them considered a separate clinical entity.
+Depending on the pathogenesis, it can be classified into three types that include primary, secondary, or tertiary peritonitis.
+Each of these types is considered a separate clinical entity.

 There is a principal, surgically pertinent causal problem in most forms of peritonitis that is related to abdominal sepsis.
-Nevertheless, peritonitis is inhomogeneous in regards to its cause, pathophysiology and severity, thus every single case necessitates a meticulous approach.
+Nevertheless, peritonitis is inhomogeneous in regards to its cause, pathophysiology, and severity; therefore, every single case necessitates a meticulous approach.

 The pathogenesis of primary or spontaneous bacterial peritonitis is related to altered host defenses observed in end-stage liver disease, deficient ascitic fluid antibacterial activity, overgrowth of microorganisms, as well as bacterial translocation from the intestinal lumen to mesenteric lymph nodes.

-The gram-negative aerobic bacteria are the major factor in the development of spontaneous bacterial peritonitis (most notably Escherichia coli and Klebsiella pneumoniae), but Staphylococcus aureus and other gram-positive bacteria are being considered as emerging agents causing this inflammation.
+The gram-negative aerobic bacteria are the major factor in the development of spontaneous bacterial peritonitis, most notably of which include Escherichia coli and Klebsiella pneumonia.
+However, Staphylococcus aureus and other gram-positive bacteria are being considered as emerging agents causing this inflammation.
 Anaerobes and microaerophilic organisms are still infrequently reported.

-In prepubescent girls, primary peritonitis is apparently a result of an ascending genital infection, which can be confirmed by the finding of bacterium Streptococcus pneumoniae in vaginal secretions and peritoneal fluid.
-In this age group, alkaline vaginal secretions do not sufficiently inhibit growth of bacteria in comparison to postpubescent females with acidic secretions.
+In prepubescent girls, primary peritonitis is apparently the result of an ascending genital infection, which can be confirmed by the finding of the bacterium Streptococcus pneumoniae in vaginal secretions and peritoneal fluid.
+In this age group, alkaline vaginal secretions do not sufficiently inhibit the growth of bacteria in comparison to postpubescent females with acidic secretions.

 Although the number of bacteria present in an episode of spontaneous bacterial peritonitis is usually very low, they excite an intense inflammatory response.
 That leads to a dramatic increase in the concentrations of polymorphonuclear leukocytes and inflammatory cytokines within the ascitic fluid.

-Aseptic peritonitis may also be caused if a sterile foreign body is inadvertently left in the peritoneal cavity after surgery (for example, surgical sponges, instruments or starch from surgical gloves).
-This condition can also be a complication of certain systemic diseases such as porphyria, systemic lupus erythematosus or Familial Mediterranean fever.
+Aseptic peritonitis may also be caused if a sterile foreign body is inadvertently left in the peritoneal cavity after surgery.
+Some examples of such possible foreign bodies include surgical sponges, instruments, or starch from surgical gloves.
+This condition can also be a complication of certain systemic diseases such as porphyria, systemic lupus erythematosus (SLE), or Familial Mediterranean fever.

 Tertiary peritonitis is defined as the persistence or recurrence of intra-abdominal infection following ostensibly adequate therapy of primary or secondary peritonitis.
-This type of the inflammation of the peritoneum is associated with higher mortality than secondary peritonitis.
+This type of inflammation of the peritoneum is associated with higher mortality rates as compared to secondary peritonitis.

-Age of the patient, malnutrition, underlying etiology of peritonitis and presence of multidrug resistant microorganisms are some of the risk factor that predispose to the development of tertiary peritonitis.
-In this type of peritonitis opportunistic and nosocomial facultative pathogenic bacteria (but also fungi) predominate as the main microbial causes.
+The age of the patient, malnutrition, underlying etiology of peritonitis, and presence of multidrug-resistant microorganisms are some of the risk factors that predispose to the development of tertiary peritonitis.
+In this type of peritonitis, opportunistic and nosocomial facultative pathogenic bacteria, as well as certain fungi, predominate as the main microbial causes.

 - Wyers SG, Matthews JB.
 Surgical Peritonitis and Other Diseases of the Peritoneum, Mesentery, Omentum, and Diaphragm.
 In: Feldman M, Friedman LS, Brandt LJ, editors.
 Sleisenger and Fordtran’s Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 Elsevier Health Sciences, 2015; pp. 636-648.